jaredgk/runtc/README.md

 # RUNTC

-Generate estimates of first coalescent time, tc.
+Generate estimates of first coalescent time, tc  (Platt et al., 2019).

-This documentation covers the usage of runtc.py and phase_singletons.py.
+This documentation covers the usage of *runtc* and *phase_singletons*.

 ## VCF Requirements

-Typically a vcf file should contain phased genotypes at all variable positions of a sample of individuals' genomes for a single chromosome.
+A vcf file should contain phased genotypes at all variable SNPs of a sample of aligned genomes for a single chromosome.

-If the file has not been phased at singleton sites,  then it should be first run through phase_singletons.py
+If the file has not been phased at singleton sites,  then it should be first run through *phase_singletons*.

-For this analysis, all sites with missing data, multiple derived alleles, or no variation will be ignored.
+The *runtc* program ignores all sites with missing data or multiple derived alleles.

-## phase_singletons.py
+## phase_singletons

-This program takes as its main argument a vcf or vcf.gz file and returns to stdout a new file with new placements for singleton alleles as estimated from msh lengths.
+*phase_singletons* is a python program that takes as its main argument a vcf or vcf.gz file and returns to stdout a new file with new placements for singleton alleles as estimated from msh lengths.
 In the course of its operation it also generates two temporary msh (or msh.gz) files which can be saved if desired, but are deleted by default.

 #### Command line usage
 ##### positional arguments:
-* vcfname              vcf or vcf.gz input file
+* the name of the vcf file (filename should end in '.vcf' or '.vcf.gz')

 ##### optional arguments:
 *  -h, --help           show this help message and exit